Skip to the content

 🔗

-The Sinkhole by Scarlett Stratten and Mark Slade
+The Sinkhole By Scarlett Stratten and Mark Slade

 The Sinkhole

-Written by Scarlett Stratten and Mark Slade
+A Short Story Written by Scarlett Stratten and Mark Slade

 Genres: Contemporary Fantasy, Dark Fantasy, Horror, Supernatural